Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 The Cadillac Mountain South Ridge Trail is a “there and back” trail in Acadia National Park, Maine.
 It’s my favorite moderate hiking trail for viewing the sunrise.
 The trail is 7.1 miles (11.43 km) round trip and is best attempted from late April to early June to beat the crowds.
 To experience the sunrise on Cadillac mountain, hit the trail by 4:45 AM.
 This way you can take your time to enjoy the ascent and have plenty of time for the sun to rise.

 To enter the Acadia National Park you will need to pay a fee.
 Expect to pay a fee of $30 per vehicle or $25 per motorcycle.
 Visitors entering on foot, horse, or bike will pay about $15 per person.
-Check this link from the Acadia National Park for information about current prices.
+Click here information about current prices.

 What To Expect On The Trail